zubaer-ahammed/gp-hb/README.md

 ## Installation

 1. This is a Laravel project created with Laravel Framework 8.19.0.
+I have used Laravel Passport for Authentication (Bearer Access Token) and MySQL as database.
 2. Please run the following commands after cloning master branch.
 3. Run: `composer install`
 4. Run: `php artisan migrate`